 Students who are looking to venture out should also talk with their teachers, career advisers, family and friends to find out if they should attend a different institution to where they studied their GCSEs.
 A lot of students like the idea of a fresh start for their A-Levels or BTEC qualifications and to meet new people.
-Furthermore, most students who attend school may not have attended a sixth form school and need to find their local college regardless to continue with their studies.
+Furthermore, some students who attend school may not have the option to attend a sixth form school and need to find their local college regardless to continue with their studies.
 Students will also need to pass their first year – or their AS Level – exams to continue onto the next level to complete a full A Level.
 Further education colleges work differently to that of a school, where most pupils automatically progress to the following academic year.
 At a college, students will have to work hard and pass their exams, and complete coursework to continue onto the course.

 Students may already be thinking about university, and for some, it may not even cross their minds, both situations are perfectly fine at this point.
 It is never a bad idea to do some research into some universities, whether it be the highest rankings universities or particular areas that they fall into, shown in our interactive UK university map.
 Simple and easy researching into these areas can be both interesting and beneficial; you can never be over-prepared.